dobaj/cisc327-library-management-a2-0312/A2_Dobaj_0312.md

     assert result[1] == "Invalid patron id."
 ```

 Here I found that ChatGPT did well conceptually, with good test coverage given the limited number of tests and good choices of scenarios to test.
 It does have some mistakes, however, like asserting incorrect late fees.
 Some mistakes are critical, like the fact the mock functions are not actually overriding the original functions as intended leading to incorrect test results.
-In this instancce, the return function is always failing.
+In this instancce, the return books function is always failing.

 ### R5:
 ```